Perimeter Institute launches Clay Riddell Centre for quantum matter

 Potential applications could include quantum computers that vastly outperform today’s best supercomputers, room-temperature superconductors that enable more efficient power transmission, quantum cryptography systems that are crucial to secure data storage and communications, and quantum sensors that can probe the subatomic world with unprecedented precision.
 Scientists at the Centre will contribute to the crucial theoretical work that lays the foundation for such advances.

-The Clay Riddell Centre for Quantum Matter was officially launched in a virtual presentation on October 15 that included many congratulatory notes from leading scientists and dignitaries.
+The Clay Riddell Centre for Quantum Matter was officially launched in a virtual presentation in October 2020 that included many congratulatory notes from leading scientists and dignitaries.

 The Honourable Navdeep Bains, Canada’s Minister of Innovation, Science, and Industry, shared his appreciation: “Our government is proud to support quantum research, one of the most exciting areas of innovation today, and one of Canada’s research strengths.
 With the launch of the Clay Riddell Centre for Quantum Matter at Perimeter Institute in Waterloo, Canada will be able to attract even more talent, expertise, and leadership in this transformational area of discovery.”